qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 .. tip:: **Show Log Messages**

-   It's possible to track the |qg| messages.
+   It's possible to track the QGIS messages.
 You can activate
    |checkbox| :guilabel:`Log Messages` in the menu
    |nix| :menuselection:`Settings --> Panels` or
    |win| :menuselection:`View --> Panels` and follow the messages